 Exceeded?
 Yes.
-The event is known for over delivering on education, networking, entertainment and inspiring guest speakers, and this one offered a fulfilling 3 days for the hundreds of salon and spa owners, managers and artists in attendance.
+The event is known for over delivering on education, networking, entertainment and inspiring guest speakers, and this one, the 17th, offered a fulfilling 3 days for the 400 salon and spa owners, managers and artists in attendance.
 Salon professionals from 40 states, and a handful of international artists, enjoyed the sun, fun, education and inspiration.

-TME had everything: industry experts, mainstage performances, technical education, educational classes, inspiring presentations, a “mall” and parties.
+TME had everything: industry experts, main stage performances, technical education, artistic classes, inspirational performances, a “mall” and parties.
 More than 30 educators were hosting classes with content ranging from men’s grooming with celebrity barber John Mosley (@popular_nobody) to goal setting with Millennium Founder and CEO John Harms.
 There were classes on social media, team building, branding, building a salon legacy, increasing profitability, mastering the appointment book, hiring and fashion styling among many more.

 Martino Cartier served at the official emcee and celebrated his duties with multiple wardrobe changes.
 During the general sessions, Cartier seamlessly transitioned one highlight to the next, including the following: